 More than one location can be run by the same administrator and raise funds for the same charity.

-Find useful posters and stickers to promote your drop-off locations.
+Find useful posters and stickers to promote your Community Collection Hubs.
 Print them out and attach them to your collection bins or put them on public notice boards around your community.